vapoursynth/vapoursynth/doc/functions/modifyframe.rst

    :module: std

    The *selector* function is called for every single frame and can modify the properties of the first given clip.
 The additional clips' properties may only be read and not modified.
 You must first copy the input frame to make it modifiable.
-Returning any other frame is likely to return in a fatal error or unpredictable behavior.
+Returning any other frame is likely to result in a fatal error or unpredictable behavior.
 If for conditional reasons you do not need to modify the current frame's properties you can simply pass it through.
    The selector function is passed *n*, the current frame number, and *f*, which will be a list if there is more than one clip specified.